tomballgithub/xbox_monitor/README.md

 # xbox_monitor

-xbox_monitor is a tool for real-time monitoring of Xbox Live players' activities.
+xbox_monitor is a tool for real-time monitoring of **Xbox Live players' activities**.

 <a id="features"></a>
 ## Features